aemotyka/aemotyka/README.md

 I’m an AI Engineer with an MS in Computer Science from Tulane University.
-My work centers on applied machine learning, but my real interests lie in computer architecture, assembly, compilers, etc. Long term, I’m looking toward a PhD and the chance to push deeper into those areas.
+My work centers on applied machine learning, but my real interests lie in computer architecture, processors, compilers, etc. Long term, I’m looking toward a PhD and the chance to push deeper into those areas.